shashmehta/portfolio/README.md

 - Made some basic simulations and games
 - I still can work with Python, and use it for robotics projects with my team

+### Teaching
+- Taught robotics to students over the summer with my robotics team
+- Helped a First Lego League team to dive deeper into robotics

 ## Cooking
 - Learned cooking from my mom and online.
 - I enjoy making new things and experimenting